 Penn State Football Ranked No. 13 In AP Top 25 Poll

-Penn State football was ranked at No. 13 in this week’s AP Top 25 poll.
+Penn State football checked in at No. 13 in this week’s AP Top 25 poll.

-The Nittany Lions got off to a dismal start in their week 2 game, but they outscored Buffalo 38-3 in the second half en route to a 45-13 victory.
-Sean Clifford threw four touchdowns — two to Pat Freiermuth, and another pair to Jahan Dotson — and racked up 279 passing yards against the Bulls, and a John Reid pick-six at the start of the second half completely turned the tide of Saturday night’s contest.
+The Nittany Lions avoided an upset bid from Pitt by winning 17-10 in the 100th and final scheduled meeting between the two teams.
+Noah Cain’s 14-yard touchdown in the third quarter of Saturday’s game stood up as the game-winner, and Devyn Ford also found the end zone for the second time this season.
+Jordan Stout also made a program-record 57-yard field goal to tie the game at 10 in the dying seconds of the first half.

-James Franklin’s program began the season at No. 15 in the AP Top 25 poll, and it’s now earned a ranking in the poll for 43 consecutive weeks.
-That’s the fifth-longest active streak in college football behind Alabama (182 consecutive weeks), Ohio State (116), Clemson (71), and Oklahoma (45).
+James Franklin’s program began the year at No. 15 in the AP Top 25 poll, and it moved up two spots following last week’s victory over Buffalo.
+The team has now been ranked in the poll for 44 consecutive weeks, which is the fifth-longest active streak in the nation.
+Only Alabama (183 consecutive weeks), Ohio State (117), Clemson (72), and Oklahoma (46) have put together longer streaks.

 Your ad blocker is on.